 Many of our users already have a handheld GPS device that they are familiar with.
 In many cases, this device may provide more accurate GPS positions than the phone/tablet.

 The OTISS survey apps allow you to edit or ‘correct’ a tree’s grid reference.
 Use the phone’s GPS to do the initial plotting and then check the results against the handheld GPS.
 You may find that on some days or locations there is little difference between the two positions, but on others days you need to correct the tree positions.
 A better option is to use a Bluetooth enabled GPS device that automatically links to your phone/tablet (see below).

-Most of the recent phones/tablets can achieve 3 – 5 metre accuracy: in the right conditions – but not always!
-But special purpose GPS devices are designed for much greater precision.
+Special purpose GPS/GNSS devices are designed for much greater precision – from 2.5 metres to 5 centimetre accuracy.
 At least 2.5 metres or better is considered most good practice for tree surveying.